ritjoe/rimij405.github.io/source/_posts/hello-world.md

 - class
 - hexo
 ---

-# It Started With a BANG! #
+# It Started With a BANG #

 At least, I wish creating a personal website was as cinematic and bombastic as a Michael Bay-directed Transformers film.
 Alas, as with most projects, it takes a little bit of research to know what we're getting into.
 Let's take a look at how this site was made, shall we?

 <!-- more -->

+## First Flight ##

+### IRC ###

+I decided to use [HexChat](https://hexchat.github.io/), and registered my nick: effendiian.

+### Email ###

+I signed up for the [floss-seminar discussion](https://lists.rit.edu/mailman/listinfo.mmcgi/floss-seminar) mailing list!

 ## Getting Started ##

+Finally I was ready to work on my blog.
 After I put on my Spotify playlist of, "[Iconic, Inspirational, and Intriguing](https://open.spotify.com/user/1271966423/playlist/6MlIJGplHSLlgmQgb0BKpw?si=khc3sdT-Sce904oMTdbeKQ)" orcheastral music, it was time to get to work.
 Before I could choose a framework to get started with, I needed to *know* what it was that I wanted to create.

 ### Priority Features ###